graphql/graphql-spec/spec/Section 6 -- Execution.md

 # Execution

-GraphQL generates a response from a request via execution.
+GraphQL service generates a response from a request via execution.

 :: A _request_ for execution consists of a few pieces of information: